dockersamples/101-tutorial/docs_en/tutorial/our-application/index.md

 Dockerfile is simply a text-based script of instructions that is used to create a container image.
 If you've created Dockerfiles before, you might see a few flaws in the Dockerfile below.
 But, don't worry!
 We'll go over them.

+If you are a beginner and are facing issues in creating or editing files in Linux, please refer to [PWD-Tips](../../pwd-tips/index.md)

 1. Create a file named Dockerfile with the following contents.